khalil-poole/osTicket-post-installation/README.md

 We are going to create two agents, Jane Doe and John Doe.

 Agents are all employees within an organization, including those within IT and even executive roles.
+Upon creating the two agents, write down the credentials as they will come in handy later.

 <h4>Jane Doe</h4>